Skip to main content

 Timișoara

-• Overview: As Romania’s third-largest city and a major tech hub, Timișoara features a pedestrian old town, parks, and a vibrant outdoor cafe culture.
+• Overview: As one of Romania’s major tech hubs, Timișoara features a pedestrian old town, parks, and a vibrant outdoor cafe culture.
 Well-connected to Hungary and Serbia, it’s an excellent base for exploration.

 • Attractions: Historic charm, outdoor culture, proximity to neighboring countries.